-SEXUAL REPRODUCTIVE HEALTH AND RIGHTS (SRHR) OF YOUNG PEOPLE
+SEXUAL REPRODUCTIVE HEALTH AND RIGHTS (SRHR) EXCHANGE PROGRAM

 Improving young people’s access to Sexual Reproductive Health and Rights (SRHR) information and services using a holistic approach is a key component of AAYMCAs work on empowering youth for the African Renaissance.
 Today, many young people still experience their SRHR in a context of stigma, discrimination and violence.
 AAYMCA’s efforts to inform and strengthen sexual reproductive health and rights are based on the recognition that it is a fundamental human right to decide over your own body and sexuality.
 AAYMCA believes that SRHR is key in the fight to end poverty, including matters such as unwanted pregnancies, early marriage and unnecessary suffering related to sexual transmitted diseases, which limit youth to achieve their full potential and be active citizens in their societies.
 It is therefore a prerequisite for their societal, economic and political participation.